vandsama/tech.elevator.final.capstone.pet.pals/README.md

 *Note* Ensure once the script is ran that it ends in lines with words like "INSERT", "COMMIT", "CREATE ROLE" and "GRANT".
 If these words do not show, run the script again
     Tools: terminal or IntelliJ

 a.
-Right-click the create.sh file (java [final-capstone-starter] > database > create.sh) and select "Run 'create.sh'"
+Right-click the create.sh file (java [final-capstone-starter] > database > create.sh) and select "Run 'create.sh'" <br />
 b.
-Alternatively navigate to the database folder from the terminal and type "sh create.sh" -To ensure you're in the correct folder, type "pwd" to show the present working directory
+Alternatively navigate to the database folder from the terminal and type "sh create.sh" <br />
+-To ensure you're in the correct folder, type "pwd" to show the present working directory

 #### 5. Run the application
     Tools: IntelliJ

 a.
-From IntelliJ, scroll down in the navigation pane and right-click the Application and select "Run 'Application.main()'" (java [final-capstone-starter] > src > main > java > com.techelevator > security > Application)
+From IntelliJ, scroll down in the navigation pane and right-click the Application and select "Run 'Application.main()'" (java [final-capstone-starter] > src > main > java > com.techelevator > security > Application) <br />
 b.
 The terminal in IntelliJ should display about 20 or so lines of code and end in, e.g., ": Started Application in 7.396 seconds (JVM running for 9.586)"

 #### 6. Start the server
 *Note* A port needs to be available on your computer - you can visit your Activity Monitor and close open ports if necessary
     Tools: terminal

 a.
-Navigate to the vue folder in the project from the terminal and type "npm run serve" then hit enter
+Navigate to the vue folder in the project from the terminal and type "npm run serve" then hit enter <br />
 b.
 The terminal should respond with a message to view the open server at a local port if it compiled successfully, e.g.: "  App running at:
   - Local:   http://localhost:8080/